Smurf81/ng-searchInput/README.md

 You might want to customize default templates to match your desired look & feel, add new functionality etc.

-The easiest way to override an individual template is to use the <script> directive:
+The easiest way to override an individual template is to use the \'<script>\' directive:

 ```html

     <script id="template/searchinput/element.html" type="text/ng-template">
         <div>
             {{element.name}}
         </div>
     </script>

 ```
 <br/>